iutools/iutools/doc/test-plan.md

 - Check that the text has been romanized
 - Check that all Inuktitut romanized words are clickable...
   - But the English word 'main' is NOT clickable

+Text that contains an INVALID out-of-corpus word
+- Enter 'ninuksuk' and Assist Reading
+- Click on the word ninuksuk in the gist
+- Make sure that the word entry concludes and says 'No entry found for this word'

+Text that contains a VALID out-of-corpus word
+- Enter '???' and Assist Reading
+- Click on the word ??? in the gist
+- Make sure that the word entry concludes and says 'No entry found for this word'

 IU url (Happy Path)
 - Enter url https://www.gov.nu.ca/iu